 For only three easy minutes a day, you can go from flabby tummy to washboard abs!
-So promised the Ab Circle Pro.
-This quirky piece of equipment, which looks like something you would find on a playground, featured a disc that you kneel on and hoist yourself in a semicircle around a track with the support of handlebars.
+At least that’s what was promised by the Ab Circle Pro.
+This quirky piece of equipment, which looks like something you would find on a playground, featured a disc that you would kneel on before hoisting yourself in a semicircle around a track, with the support of handlebars.
 Unfortunately, the makers of the Ab Circle Pro were sued in 2012 for entirely false claims.
 The Federal Trade Commission sent out a total of $9.3 million in refunds to Ab Circle Pro owners.

 8. GAZELLE GLIDER

 The Gazelle Glider offers not one…not even two…but ten exercises in a single machine!
 For only $199.99 you can burn calories, tone your muscles, and improve your cardiovascular endurance.
 With the Gazelle Glider, if you’re willing to eat right and spend at least 30 minutes a day on this funky machine, it is actually one piece of infomercial workout equipment that does what it promises, but not without a cost.
 Many unhappy customers complained about the loud squeaking noise the Gazelle makes while it operates.
 Reviews read that the noise is so bothersome that most customers end up giving it away.

 9. SIX SECOND ABS

 It may only take six seconds, but this product promised some serious results.
 Get a perfect stomach and lose a dress or pants size in only seven days.
 To operate Six Second Abs, you had to place the machine on your lap and hold onto the handlebars.
 You would then crunch down, wait for the click, and retract back up.
 Customer reviews said that not only did it not work, but it broke in record timing.
 We’re not sad that this item has mostly become a thing of the past.